Skip to main content

 MTA Podcast Ep.
 29

 Also to hear rock legend (yes really, not an exaggeration!)
-Steve Hackett talk about exploring tonality and sonorities in such a matter of fact and down to earth way, with practical advice for guitarists, was a joy!
+Steve Hackett talk about exploring tonality and sonorities in such a matter-of-fact and down-to-earth way, with practical advice for guitarists, was a joy!

 Click on the image above to go to the MTA's podcast page...well worth a listen but I warn you it may distract you from your work (in a good way!).